sgalles/ceylon-webgl/README.md

 * The raw performance of Ceylon itself is improving everyday

-Moreover, if you are not interested in raw-FPS, but want to build a complex application with a 3D display, I suspect that it could be a very valid use case because the static typing helps a lot).
+Moreover, if you are not interested in raw-FPS, but want to build a complex application with a 3D display, I suspect that it could be a very valid use case because the static typing helps a lot.

 Was it worthwhile ?
 ---------------------

-Well, at least for me, Yes !
+Yes !

 The three.js API is beautiful, and it was a rewarding experience to combine it with the [dynamic interfaces of Ceylon](http://ceylon-lang.org/documentation/1.1/tour/dynamic/).